En

 Want find out more about setting up the Selenium IDE, exporting test cases to other languages and running them as actual code?

-Well, at the Expleo Academy we deliver a few courses on Selenium and many other subjects.
+Well, at the Expleo Academy we deliver courses on Selenium and many other subjects.
 Feel free to visit the Academy website.

-- If you are interested in learning all about how to use Selenium with CSharp then feel free to have a look at out Using Selenium in CSharp with Workshop course.
+• If you are interested in learning all about how to use Selenium with Cucumber then feel free to have a look at out Using Selenium with Cucumber course.

 More information on the Selenium IDE can be found at the following location: